flu-mu/runners-saga/implementation-status-30th-august.md

 10. **NEW**: User can view complete workout history with all details
 11. **🎉 NEW**: User can analyze workout with interactive map and pace breakdown
 12. **🎉 NEW**: Professional-grade workout analysis with tabbed interface
+13. **🎉 NEW**: User can import GPX files to add runs to workout history

 ### ⚠️ **User Experience Gap**
 - **Story Interruption**: If user backgrounds app, story stops progressing